 Some CT scans use IV contrast, which has certain risks (see Radiographic Contrast Agents and Contrast Reactions).
 However, oral and rectal contrast also has risks, such as the following:

-If barium, given orally or rectally, extravasates outside the GI tract lumen, it can induce severe inflammation in the peritoneal cavity.
+If barium, given orally or rectally, extravasates outside the gastrointestinal tract lumen, it can induce severe inflammation in the peritoneal cavity.
 Iodinated oral contrast agents are used if there is a risk of intestinal perforation.

 Aspiration of iodinated contrast agents can induce severe chemical pneumonitis.